zer2/fantasy-basketball-optimizer/about/auctions.md

 # Auctions

 Auctions are more complicated and strategically interesting than snake drafts.
-While snake drafts only allow drafters to pick players that are available on their turns, auctions offer them the opportunity to bid on any player at any time.
-So if a drafter believes e.g. Nikola Jokic is undervalued, they will always be allowed to outbid their opponents and test their hypothesis, without being at the whim of an arbitrary snake draft order.
+While snake drafts only allow managers to pick players that are available on their turns, auctions offer them the opportunity to bid on any player at any time.
+So if a manager believes e.g. Nikola Jokic is undervalued, they will always be allowed to outbid their opponents and test their hypothesis, without being at the whim of an arbitrary snake draft order.
 For this reason, auctions are often considered the most skill-intensive form of fantasy basketball, and most rewarding to those with robust knowledge and strategies.

 One place where a mathematical perspective can be helpful is evaluating the dollar value of available players.
 This provides a guide to auction bidders, giving them benchmarks of how much they should be willing to pay for particular players.